 Lion populations worldwide have been in consistent decline, initially classified as vulnerable and more recently added to the Endangered Species Act.
 Whether killed for sale in the wildlife trafficking trade, as a hunting trophy, or in retaliation for feeding off farmers’ livestock, humans are the cause for the dwindling population.
 But humans can also be the solution, if given the opportunity.
-These are four proven ways implementing whistleblower reward laws can stop the illegal wildlife trade from wiping out lions and other species from our planet.
+Today on World Lion Day, we look at four proven ways implementing whistleblower reward laws can stop the illegal wildlife trade from wiping out lions and other species from our planet.

 1. People who want to do the right thing are protected.

 Those who want to report wildlife crimes currently have no confidential and effective process for doing so.
 Whistleblower reward laws can offset the risks of reporting, and strong whistleblower programs enable informants to safely and confidentially share their information with the appropriate authorities.

 2. Incentivizes others to come forward and provide valuable information on how wildlife trafficking networks operate.

 Once monetary rewards for whistleblowers become more commonplace word spreads, and others will want to benefit by reporting criminal activity.
 Since rewards are based on the value of the information provided, there is further incentive to gather solid and credible information.